History of slavery: Africans on ships

 Surviving the voyage was the main struggle.
 Close quarters meant everyone was infected by any diseases that spread, including the crew.
 Death was so common that ships were called tumbeiros, or floating tombs.
 What shocked Africans the most was how death was handled in the ships.
 Smallwood says the traditions for an African death were delicate and community-based.
 On ships, bodies would be thrown into the sea.
 Because the sea represented bad omens, bodies in the sea represented a form of purgatory and the ship a form of hell.
 Any Africans who made the journey would have survived extreme disease and malnutrition, as well as trauma from being on the open ocean and the death of their friends.

 North Africa

-In Algiers during the time of the Regency of Algiers in North Africa in the 19th century, up to 1.5 million Christians and Europeans were captured and forced into slavery.
+In Algiers during the time of the Regency of Algiers in North Africa in the 19th century, up to 1.25 million Christians and Europeans were captured and forced into slavery on the Barbary coast.
 This eventually led to the Bombardment of Algiers in 1816 by the British and Dutch, forcing the Dey of Algiers to free many slaves.